 Amazon has been coy about revealing its streaming bitrate, claiming to support “multiple bitrates”, but we’d bet our reference hi-fi system that it’s not dissimilar from Spotify’s 320kbps streams.

 Listen to the two side-by-side through a budget pair of headphones connected to a smartphone or laptop, and differences are barely audible.

-It’s a touch better in terms of dynamic subtlety, and there’s pleasantness to its rounder-sounding presentation.
-The oozing harmonica opening Conor Oberst’s Mamah Borthwick (a Sketch) sounds slightly warmer and more delicately delivered.
+It’s a touch better in terms of dynamic subtlety, and there’s a pleasantness to its rounder-sounding presentation.
+The oozing harmonica opening of Conor Oberst’s Mamah Borthwick (a Sketch) sounds slightly warmer and more delicately delivered.

-Amazon Music HD review
+Amazon Music HD sound quality

 If you want to take Amazon up on the offer of its CD-quality and hi-res streams you’ll be pleased to know we found they sound clearer, more detailed and more dynamic than the standard streams offered through Music Unlimited.

 Play No Church in the Wild by Jay-Z and Kanye West in Ultra HD through the desktop app and a decent USB DAC and there’s an impressive level of detail throughout the track.
 Bass is probing and powerful – there’s real texture to every note as the bassline punches its way along.
 Vocals are detailed, clear and expressive.

 Listening to Charli XCX's 2099 in Ultra HD on Amazon versus the same track in Tidal Masters, the former sounds more open, more detailed and more interesting to listen to.
 Although TIdal makes a bit more of the rhythm of the track, it also sounds more compressed and less open and lively.
 It can really vary from track to track.